jimbog/rails-blogger/README.md

 end
 ```

 This adds this gem to our development group.
-Now type `bundle install` in your terminal  and restart your `rails server`.
+Now type `bundle install --without production` in your terminal  and restart your `rails server`.

 #### quiet_assets gem
 You can read more about this gem at https://github.com/evrone/quiet_assets